-32 4.5.3.2 No Action Alternative
+4.5.3.2 No Action Alternative

-33 Under the No Action Alternative, no impacts on threatened and endangered species 34 would occur.
-No TASS beddown would occur at Nellis AFB and no on-base 35 construction or personnel increases would be implemented.
-36
+Under the No Action Alternative, no impacts on threatened and endangered species would occur.
+No TASS beddown would occur at Nellis AFB and no on-base construction or personnel increases would be implemented.

-37 4.6 EARTH RESOURCES
+4.6 EARTH RESOURCES

-40 No significant impacts on soils or other earth resources have been identified that would 41

-- result from implementation of the Preferred Alternative.
-Site preparation and 42 construction activities would disturb approximately 28 acres of native soils.
-All of the - 43 native soils found within the CIG and TASS project areas are highly friable.
-While - 44 erosion within desert environments tends to be low due to low levels of precipitation, - 45 any soil disturbance that would expose the soils to wind, rain, and stormwater runoff - must be stabilized by some means.
-Nellis AFB would be required to obtain a 46 prevention and control measures that would be implemented during site preparation and construction activities.
-No hydric or prime farmland soils would be disturbed or removed
+No significant impacts on soils or other earth resources have been identified that would result from implementation of the Preferred Alternative.
+Site preparation and construction activities would disturb approximately 28 acres of native soils.
+All of the native soils found within the CIG and TASS project areas are highly friable.
+While erosion within desert environments tends to be low due to low levels of precipitation, any soil disturbance that would expose the soils to wind, rain, and stormwater runoff must be stabilized by some means.
+Nellis AFB would be required to obtain a Stormwater Construction Permit from the NDEP prior to construction.
+A SWPPP would be developed as part of that permit process.
+The SWPPP would detail erosion prevention and control measures that would be implemented during site preparation and construction activities.
+No hydric or prime farmland soils would be disturbed or removed from the project area.